1982–83 NC State Wolfpack men's basketball team: Cinderella run

 The Wolfpack entered the season ranked in the Top 20 and entered conference play ranked #19 in the nation.
-Their first conference game was against Virginia, ranked #2 in the country at the time and undefeated against the Wolfpack's senior class.
+Their second conference game was against Virginia, ranked #2 in the country at the time and undefeated against the Wolfpack's senior class.
 NC State took a lead early behind the shooting of guard and senior captain Dereck Whittenburg.
 Later in the game, though, Whittenburg was being guarded by Cavalier guard Othell Wilson on a jump shot and when Whittenburg came down, he landed with one foot on the floor and the other stepping on Wilson's foot.
 Whittenburg was taken off the court with what was later diagnosed as a broken foot.

 With Whittenburg injured and facing significant time out, the Wolfpack struggled for the remainder of the regular season.
-While NC State won ten of the seventeen games that Whittenburg was sidelined with his injury, including a win against rival and defending national champion North Carolina, the seven losses they incurred left them with a 17-10 record entering the ACC Tournament.
+While NC State won ten of the seventeen games that Whittenburg was sidelined with his injury, including a win against rival and defending national champion North Carolina, the seven losses they incurred left them with a 17–10 record entering the ACC Tournament.

 At the time, the NCAA had a 52-team field for its annual tournament; the expansion took place just in time for the 1983 tournament, meaning that there were four extra spots available for potential qualifiers.
 While this did leave the potential for the Wolfpack to get into the tournament as an at-large if they did not win the ACC, a loss in the tournament would make eleven for the year and there would not be much room for error in an era prior to the expansion of the field to 64 teams.

-Thus, the only sure thing for NC State would be to win the ACC Tournament outright, which would garner them the conference’s automatic bid to the NCAA tournament.
+Thus, the only sure thing for NC State would be to win the ACC Tournament outright, which would garner them the conference's automatic bid to the NCAA tournament.
 They did just that, winning three games in the tournament to claim the title.
 The Wolfpack knocked off Wake Forest in the first game and North Carolina in the semifinals before recording their first victory over then-#2 Virginia in the finals.

 On Selection Sunday, NC State found out it would be playing in the West Region of the tournament as the number six seed.
 This region presented the Wolfpack with a potentially difficult road to the Final Four, as its top three seeds were ranked in the top 10 in the final polls.
 Not only that, but the top seed in the region was their conference rival Virginia, which meant that the Wolfpack, should they both advance to the regional final, would have to find a way to beat the Cavaliers a second time.